 DO try to stay calm and not presume every sound is a bear

-DON’T leave your car running while you sleep
+DON’T leave your engine running while you sleep

 DO have fun and remember what a privilege it is to be so close to nature!